kPratik07/flow-manage-app/README.md

-# 🌊 Flow Manage
+# 🌊 Flow Manage App

-A modern task management application for efficient workflow organization and tracking.
-Built with Next.js, Prisma, and MongoDB to help you stay productive and organized.
+Flow Manage is a full‑stack task management application that simplifies workflow organization and boosts team productivity.
+It offers secure authentication, password recovery via email, and comprehensive CRUD operations for tasks — including priority, status tracking, and due dates.
+Built with Next.js, Prisma, MongoDB, and Resend for reliable email delivery

 ## ✨ Features